omni-us/jsonargparse/README.rst

 Nested namespaces
 =================

-A difference with respect to the basic argparse is that it by using dot notation in the argument names, you can define a hierarchy of nested namespaces.
+A difference with respect to basic argparse is, that by using dot notation in the argument names, you can define a hierarchy of nested namespaces.
 For example you could do the following:

 .. doctest::